 How Do I Know if My Efforts to Align Sales & Marketing Are Working?

 To accurately measure your business’ effectiveness in aligning sales and marketing, it’s best to turn to the numbers.
-Below are some of the key metrics you can track.
-Keep in mind, you need to gather baseline data from your pre-aligned processes to fully assess the impact on your business.
+Keep in mind that you need to gather baseline data from your pre-aligned processes to fully assess the impact on your business.
+Below are some of the key metrics you can track:

 - Overall return on investment for an advertising campaign